 We said our goodbyes to the Polish woman and headed to the bazaars which are old and well known.
 We spent about 2 hrs getting lost down all the different lanes.
 We headed off the tourist trail (not that we saw any other tourists in any of them) to a more local bazaar and bought Emma some new sunglasses (Marie broke hers a week ago so of course stole Emma’s) NZ$15 for fake Ray Bans.

 When we were done we got some falafel for a late (Iranian) lunch and headed back to the hotel for a pit stop.
 We’re both pretty tired but determined to pack as much as we can into our last few days.
 We headed back out again in the late afternoon to catch the sunset at Jahan Nama gardens.
-The gardens in Iran are like a cool calm green oasis but as gardens by our standards they are not at all impressive.
-As the sun set we next headed down the road to the tomb of Hafez, a much loved poet and Iranian folk hero.
+The gardens in Iran are like cool calm green oasis’ but as gardens go (by our standards) they are not at all impressive.
+As the sun set we headed down the road to the tomb of Hafez, a much loved poet and Iranian folk hero.
 Given the number of people there is seems to be the place to go on a Saturday evening.
 We’d taken a taxi up to the gardens but being a slight downhill we’d decided to walk back to the hotel.
 It was an easy navigation so not too hard to do in the dark.
 A boy on a bike joined us for a good part of the way to practice his English.
-He even stopped and got his English school book out to show us and to show us what he knew.
+He even stopped and got his English school book out to show us and to demonstrate what he knew.

 It wasn’t long after we’d parted company with him that a man spoke to us in English, telling us how welcome we are in Iran and that he hopes we enjoy it.
 He was amazed when Emma replied in Farsi and stopped to chat and teach her the alphabet by torch light on a dark bridge.
 Before turning into the hotel for the evening we got tea, tried some different meat and then went to the kebab shop again for dinner.